Ditch that boxed mix! Making super-moist funfetti cake from scratch is (literally) a piece of cake.

 For the frosting, I used my favorite vanilla buttercream recipe.
 I added a tad more vanilla extract to make it a little thinner to spread easier over the cake.
 Two tricks for my frosting: (1) use heavy cream as the liquid for the ultimate creamy, fluffy frosting and (2) whip your butter around with the mixer for a solid 3 minutes before adding anything else.
 This creates a solid, creamy base for the frosting.

 The vanilla buttercream frosting is SO thick and full of vanilla flavor.
-You will LOVE it.
+You will just love it.
 I am quite certain that nothing beats homemade buttercream.
 My recipe does not taste processed or fake, like the kind you have at the grocery store.